✓ Updated May 2026

 When is the absolute best time to visit the Dolomites for jaw-dropping scenery without the biggest crowds?

 For that perfect sweet spot, aim for late June or early September.
-June offers lush green meadows and wildflowers, while September brings crisp air and stunning autumn colors, plus the summer crowds have thinned considerably.
-You'll still have plenty of daylight for hiking and the weather is generally stable, making it ideal for soaking in those iconic mountain vistas.
+June offers lush green meadows and wildflowers in full bloom, while September brings crisp air, stunning autumn colors, and fewer families on holiday.
+You'll still get plenty of sunshine and the cable cars are generally still running, but the peak summer rush has subsided.

 I'm planning to hike extensively.
-What's one piece of local knowledge I should know about trail etiquette or safety?
+What's one piece of gear I absolutely shouldn't forget, even if I'm an experienced hiker?

 What is the cheapest month to visit Dolomites, Italy?